Beijing Great Wall in snow

 Visit the Great Wall of China in winter

-Secondly, there are fewer tourists during the winter months, allowing you to enjoy the Wall’s majesty in relative solitude.
-Thirdly, the crisp winter air offers clear views of the surrounding mountains.
+There are fewer tourists during the winter months, allowing you to enjoy the Wall’s majesty in relative solitude.
+The crisp winter air offers clear views of the surrounding mountains.

 The Great Wall if China blanketed by snow